Efficient material removal technologies for demanding applications

 - Low cutting forces or clamping forces requirements

-The NCM theme works closely with other research themes (Advanced Tooling and Fixturing, Metrology and NDT, Net Shape and Additive Manufacturing and Manufacturing Simulation) and the MTC’s three academic partners to enable emerging NCM technologies such as micro-machining and laser ablation to be developed through the Manufacturing Capability Readiness Levels (MCRLs) in a timely manner to meet the increasingly demanding requirements from industry and important changes in legalisation (such as REACH).
+The NCM theme works closely with other research themes (Advanced Tooling and Fixturing, Metrology and NDT, Net Shape and Additive Manufacturing and Manufacturing Simulation) and the MTC’s three academic partners to enable emerging NCM technologies such as micro-machining and laser ablation to be developed through the Manufacturing Capability Readiness Levels (MCRLs) in a timely manner to meet the increasingly demanding requirements from industry.